-Uruguayans like to take it easy and pride themselves on being the opposite of the hotheaded Latino type.
+Uruguayans like to take it easy and pride themselves on being laid back.
 Sunday’s the day for family and friends, to throw half a cow on the parrilla, and to sit back and sip some mate.
 The population is well educated, and the gap between rich and poor is much less pronounced than in most other Latin American countries.

 With 3.4 million people, Uruguay is South America’s smallest Spanish-speaking country.
-The population is predominately white (88%), with 8% mestizo (people with mixed Spanish and indigenous blood) and 4% black.
-Indigenous peoples are practically nonexistent.
-The average life expectancy (77 years) is one of Latin America’s highest.
+The population is predominately white (87.7%), with smaller percentages self-identifying as black (4.6%) or indigenous (2.4%).
+The average life expectancy (77.4 years) is one of Latin America’s highest.
 The literacy rate is also high, at 98.5%, while population growth is a slow 0.27%.
 Population density is roughly 19 people per square kilometer.

 Uruguay has more self-professed atheists and agnostics per capita (17%) than any other Latin American country.
 Some 47% identify themselves as Roman Catholic, with 11% claiming affiliation with other Christian denominations.
 There’s a small Jewish minority, numbering around 20,000.